Forensic Addiction Services / Forensic Drug Diversion Clinic

-Fellows attend weekly ground rounds with world renowned forensic psychiatry experts in the Yale Division of Law and Psychiatry.
+Fellows attend weekly ground rounds with forensic psychiatry experts in the Yale Division of Law and Psychiatry.
 During grand rounds they will be able to listen to presentations on diverse forensic topics including: Not Guilty by Reason of Insanity (NGRI) cases; competency to stand trial evaluations; risk assessments; and political asylum cases.
 These presentations are occasionally accompanied by videotapes of the evaluations.
 Additional topics covered during weekly rounds include statutes covering forensic substance dependency evaluations, theories regarding treatment of individuals with antisocial personality disorder, and child abuse statutes and reporting.

 During the first semester, fellows learn about competency to stand trial evaluations, review competency evaluation reports, and have the opportunity to observe subsequent testimony.
 During the second semester, fellows will have the option of completing one full testing battery with a forensic client.
-By the second semester interns may have a few clients who have chosen to remain in treatment to work on issues beyond those that the courts have required, and this will allow fellows the opportunity to intensify the therapeutic work with these clients.
+By the second semester fellows may have a few clients who have chosen to remain in treatment to work on issues beyond those that the courts have required, and this will allow fellows the opportunity to intensify the therapeutic work with these clients.